 Parsons connects emergent digital technologies to a broader view of expression, identity, social/political issues and culture.
 Design and Technology offers opportunities to learn and experiment with programming languages, hardware and open source platforms, such as Processing, Arduino, and openFrameworks.
 We encourage students to be independent thinkers who explore, question, and find new ways to approach and solve problems.

 Parsons students studying creative technologies apply these skills to develop new software, write applications for experimental interactions, produce innovative artwork, and program for the social good.
 From interactive museum exhibit design to participatory performance and dynamic narrative experiences, our students contribute to the vibrant and rich artistic fabric of New York and beyond.

 Beyond the Screen

-Two decades ago, Parsons became one of the first art and design schools to extend art and design beyond the visual realm.
-Many students play in bands, make their own musical instruments, and create experimental sound installations.
-Here, students work in house or collaborate on projects with peers in The New School for Jazz and Contemporary Music.
+BFA DT extends art and design beyond screen-based interactions.
+Many students create playful robotic creatures, make their own musical instruments and visualizations, and build experimental sound installations.
+At Parsons, students have opportunities to work in-house or collaborate on projects with peers across the university, such as students in The New School for Jazz and Contemporary Music.